Terms and Conditions (EMEA / APAC)

 11. Export Regulations

 13. Applicable Law

-Venue for both the Buyer and for ourselves shall be St. Gallen, Switzerland.
-We shall, however, be entitled to bring action against the Buyer also at the place of his registered office.
+Venue for both Buyer and for Seller shall be St. Gallen, Switzerland.
+Seller shall, however, be entitled to bring action against Buyer also at the place of Buyer’s registered office.

 If any provision of these Terms and Conditions is held to be invalid, illegal, or unenforceable, the remaining provisions hereof will be unaffected thereby and remain valid and enforceable as if such provision had not been set forth herein.
 The parties agree to substitute for such provision a valid provision that most closely approximates the intent and economic effect of such severed provision.

 Seller’s failure to enforce or declare a default or breach with respect to Buyer’s nonperformance of these Terms and Conditions shall not be construed to be a waiver of Seller’s right to insist on strict compliance of any other term or condition or, on a subsequent occasion, with respect to that particular term or condition.

 These Terms and Conditions shall not be varied except in writing and signed by both parties.

 Information one party received from the other party in connection with any order under this agreement is deemed to be confidential except if expressly denied by the party giving the information, if said information is available in public sources, if the addressee acquired this information also from a third party or disclosure of information is required by law.